MartinsTuriba/01-messaging-basics/readme.md

 ## Steps

 ### 1. Start RabbitMQ using Docker
-Navigate to the project root directory and run:
+Navigate to the project rabbit-mq directory and run:

 ```bash
 docker-compose up -d